 The equations used are those adopted 15 October 1976 by the United States Committee on Extension to the Standard Atmosphere (COESA), representing 29 U.S. scientific and engineering organizations.
 The values selected in 1976 are slight modifications of those adopted in 1962.
 The equations and parameters used are documented in a book entitled U.S. Standard Atmosphere, 1976 published by the U.S. Government Printing Office, Washington, D.C.
 A summary of the definition of the 1976 atmosphere is on another page.

 The fundamental procedure is a subroutine called Atmosphere that accepts altitude as an input argument and returns non-dimensional values of temperature, pressure, and density which are ratios of the quantity at altitude to that at sea-level.
 The equations are taken directly from the NASA publication.
 Since the definition of the international standard is given in SI units, the altitude is supplied in kilometers.
 The standard atmosphere is defined as a set of layers and the routine determines which layer contains the specified altitude.
 The desired layer is found by binary search.
 The temperature is then computed by linear interpolation.
 Then the pressure is computed from the hydrostatic equations and the density follows from the perfect gas law.
-You may download the source code of the Fortran version of Atmosphere up to 86 km.
+You may download the source code of the Fortran version or the Python 3 version of Atmosphere.

 As a practical matter, almost all flight takes place in the first two layers and they are commonly referred to as the troposphere and the stratosphere.
 The routine Atmosphere which does the very elegant binary search through the layers will usually use the first or second.
 An alternate routine called SimpleAtmosphere is included in this package which is only correct to 20 km, but is much simpler because it only makes one test for altitude.